ExtinctAxolotl/ExtinctAxolotl/README.md

 Hi, I'm Samuel😀.
  A guy from Germany, who tries to code.

- ## I currently work on:
+ ## I currently learn:
- - Learning JavaScript
+ - JavaScript